Homeopathy

 Aims

-This month aims to introduce you to the concept of case management, outlining what is involved in assessing how a patient has reacted to a remedy and subsequently how the homeopath can proceed with treatment.
-You will study aspects such as noticing signs of change, re-prescribing or changing a prescription and the factors that are important when selecting potency and dosage of a remedy.
-You will also study five remedies from the homeopathic materia medica, three of these belong to the same botanical familiar and group themes will be explored and identified.
-You will also review the case studied in the previous month to critically evaluate your own analysis and study a further case with an emphasis on themes.
+This unit aims to introduce you to the concept of case management, outlining what is involved in assessing how a patient has reacted to a remedy and subsequently how the homeopath can proceed with treatment.
+You will study aspects such as noticing signs of change, re-prescribing or changing a prescription, and ‘therapeutic’ remedies.
+It will also cover how you can differentiate between different remedies that can be used to treat similar pathological states and the factors that are important when selecting potency and dosage of a remedy.

 Learning Outcomes

-• Identify and explain when to re-prescribe or change medicine, frequency or potency during the course of treatment
+• Identify and explain when to change medicine, frequency or potency during the course of treatment

-• Compare and contrast three remedies from the same botanical family
+• Compare and contrast symptoms of four remedies

-• Analyse, repertorise and evaluate a remedy choice for a case using miasm theory
+• Analyse, repertorise and differentiate between remedies in a case

 Aims